Sahadar/pubsub.js/README.md

 * v1.0.1
 	* Improved performance - about 350% on chrome, 20% on firefox
 * v1.0.0
-	* Every basic tests passing
+	* Every basic test passing

 ## License